Introduction

 Set your boundaries during the time off

 Having the proper boundaries in place for you to rest is part of the self-care process.
 After all, being a therapist is your work, and you, too, are a human being who needs to detach from time to time to find fulfillment elsewhere.
 Therapist burnout is a very real thing, and you should set limits wherever needed to avoid exacerbating it.
-This may entail leaving your phone at home, directing all tasks to assistants, or taking a vacation where there’s no wi-fi, in the case that things become too tempting.
+This may entail leaving your phone at home, directing all tasks to assistants, or taking a vacation without wi-fi if things become too tempting.

-Ensure your email and voicemail notify your absence
+Ensure your email and voicemail notify you of your absence

-Because many clients are likely to forget you’re away, make sure to change your voicemail and email to serve as effective reminders.
-They’re easy to set up and can inform patients of your whereabouts to avoid miscommunication and client dissatisfaction.
+Because many clients are likely to forget you're away, change your voicemail and email to remind them of their therapist's vacation effectively.
+They're easy to set up and can inform patients of your whereabouts to avoid miscommunication and client dissatisfaction due to forgetting their therapist's absence.

 Have an emergency plan

-Emergencies can happen, and to prevent future anxiety and stress, make sure that you have an emergency plan in place.
-This may mean having a network of therapists and assistants in place to take care of tasks for you and spending time brainstorming potential ‘what-if’ scenarios can help you avoid serious mishaps.
+Emergencies can happen, and to prevent future anxiety and stress, ensure you have an emergency plan in place.
+This may mean having a network of therapists and assistants in place to take care of tasks for you, spending time brainstorming potential ‘what-if' scenarios can help you avoid serious mishaps, providing your patients with coping skills, and reminding them of their options of going to the nearest emergency room or relying on their other relationships while you're away.

 What to do after you are back

-Once you’ve had your vacation, and you’re ready to hit the ground running back at work, there are a few things that you should keep in mind.
-Hopefully, you’re feeling well-rested and re-energized at the thought of connecting with clients and returning to support their progress.
+Once you've had your vacation and you're ready to hit the ground running back at work, hopefully feeling well-rested and re-energized at the thought of connecting with clients and returning to support their progress, there are a few things that you should keep in mind.

 Catch up on client-related work without getting overwhelmed

-It’s likely that while you’ve been away, your backup therapist or assistant has been handling your phone calls and emails.
-Chances are, you’ll have a bunch to sort through, and as we know, this can take some time.
-To prevent yourself from feeling overwhelmed, make sure that you set aside specific time to go through all your deferred calls and emails, and that you don’t miss any clients!
-Having a ‘catch-up’ time can also help you prioritize who needs a response immediately, and who can wait a little bit later in the week for when you have more free time.
+It's likely that while you've been away, your backup therapist or assistant has been handling your phone calls and emails.
+Chances are, you'll have a bunch to sort through, and as we know, this can take some time.
+To prevent yourself from feeling overwhelmed, make sure that you set aside specific time to go through all your deferred calls and emails so that you don't miss any clients!
+Having ‘catch-up' time can also help you prioritize who needs a response immediately and who can wait a little later in the week when you have more free time.

-You’ll also want to schedule time with your team or backup therapist to discuss how sessions with clients went (obviously, if applicable!).
+You'll also want to schedule time with your team or backup therapist to discuss how client sessions went - if applicable.
 This is especially the case if you have receptionists who have managed work.
-Spend time reading through clinical documentation and notes to get up to date, and if any emergencies occurred, it’s also important that you follow up on these.
-This may require contacting clients and discussing details with them, which can also take time.
+Spend time reading through clinical documentation and notes to get up to date, and if any emergencies occur, it's also essential that you follow up on these.
+This may require contacting clients and discussing details, which can also take time.

-Make sure to also change your email and voicemail settings back so clients know you’re back in business and are ready to take new sessions.
-It may take a moment to get back into the swing of things, but soon enough, you’ll be back to business!
+Change your email and voicemail settings so clients know you're back in business and ready to take new sessions.
+It may take a moment to get back into the swing of things, but soon enough, you'll return to business!

 Give yourself time to adjust

-You want to ensure that the best version of yourself is available to your clients, as it allows you to be able to listen and attend to their issues and invest in their progress without interference.
-The most important thing is to realize that this is normal, and you shouldn’t be too harsh on yourself!
+You want to ensure that the best version of yourself is available to your clients, as it allows you to listen, attend to their issues, and invest in their progress without interference.
+The most important thing is to realize that this is normal, and you shouldn't be too harsh on yourself!

 Consider planning your next vacation